TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    * parents_ - A list of :class:`ArgumentParser` objects whose arguments should
      also be included

-   * formatter_class_ - A class for customizing the help output
+   * formatter_class_ - A kundi for customizing the help output

    * prefix_chars_ - The set of characters that prefix optional arguments (default: '-')

-   * fromfile_prefix_chars_ - The set of characters that prefix files from which additional arguments should be read (default: ``None``)
+   * kutokafile_prefix_chars_ - The set of characters that prefix files kutoka which additional arguments should be read (default: ``None``)

    * argument_default_ - The global default value for arguments